 Competition was a bit more fierce for this sequel.
 Nintendo decided to not censor Mortal Kombat II after getting thoroughly trounced in sales by the Sega version of Mortal Kombat I. Even still, the Genesis version of the game featured some easter eggs and different character animations than other ports.

 Aladdin is a platforming masterpiece that brought Disney’s animated film to life on the Genesis.
 Truly one of the few video games based on a movie that lived up to it’s name.
-Players took control of Aladdin as he navigated through vibrant levels, defeated enemies, and used his acrobatic skills to overcome obstacles.

 The game’s co-op multiplayer, memorable characters, and challenging gameplay made Streets of Rage an instant hit.
 It was a cornerstone of the Genesis library.
 Spoiler alert: Don’t be surprised if you see this name again very soon…